patrickschulz/openPCells/README.md

 technology independece.
 This is achieved by working in generic layers ('gate', 'metal1') and mapping that with (simple-to-write) layermaps.

 # How to use
 The project supplies some technology files for skywater130, so you can directly test the setup.
-In the main directory of the repository, run
+For the first run, you have to generate the main program by running

+    ./setup.sh

+Now a file `opc` should have been generated.
+Run it as follows:

     ./opc -T skywater130 -I svg -C transistor